GreedFall: How to Get the Platinum – Safe Quest and Rep Route

 Phase 2: use the main story to unlock, then pause

-The efficient approach is to work in loops.
-Advance one or two main quests, then clear the side quests and companion content newly supported by those story steps.
-This keeps levels, gear, and reputation moving together.
-More importantly, it prevents the common failure case where late-story urgency closes off cleaner diplomatic outcomes.
+Work in loops: advance one or two main quests, then clear the side and companion content those steps unlocked.
+This keeps levels, gear, and reputation moving together and prevents the common failure where late-story urgency closes off the cleaner diplomatic outcomes you need.

-Phase 5: clean up before the finale, not after it
+Phase 5: clean up before the finale, then branch the endings

 FinalBoss // Gear